 It's also possible that some events from the Marvel Disney Plus series The Falcon and the Winter Soldier lead into Black Panther: Wakanda Forever.
 Ayo and several Dora Milaje members appear in the show.
 They have finally taken Baron Zemo (Daniel Bruhl) back to Wakanda for justice.
 The Winter Soldier himself, Bucky Barnes (Sebastian Stan), known as the White Wolf in Wakanda, may also make a return trip.

 Some new faces will also join the cast of Black Panther 2.
-Tenoch Huerta (Narcos: Mexico) will reportedly play one of the villains.
+Tenoch Huerta (Narcos: Mexico) is playing Namor, the Submariner.

 Black Panther 2 villains